Virus spread, not politics should guide schools, doctors say

 But she’s worried.

 “My school has over 2,000 students.
-That’s over 2,000 exposures in a day,” she said.
+That’s over 2,000 exposures in a day,” said Wattier, whose parent live with the family and are both high-risk.
 “It’s a lot to think about.
 It’s my job.
 It’s something I choose to do, it’s something I love.
-Now it comes at a really high risk.’’
+Now it comes at a really high risk.”

-She also worries about her 2-year-old twins in day care and a 4-year-old who has asthma and is starting preschool.
-Her parents live with the family and they’re both high-risk.

 The American Academy of Pediatrics, whose guidance the Trump administration has cited to support its demands, says the goal is for all students to be physically present in school.
-But it says school districts need to be flexible, consult with public health authorities and be ready to pivot as virus activity waxes and wanes.
+But, it adds, districts must be flexible, consult with health authorities and be ready to pivot as virus activity waxes and wanes.

 “It is not that the American Academy of Pediatrics thinks this is a done deal because we have put out guidance,” said Dr. Nicholas Beers, a member of the academy’s school health council.
 “But what we do know is that we need to have a more realistic dialogue about the implications of virtual learning on the future of children.
 We have left whole swaths of society behind, whether it’s because they have limited access to a computer, or broadband internet,” or because of other challenges that online education can’t address.

+“There’s going to be the exception to the rule, but the rule should be that kids go back to school this fall,” she told CNN’s “State of the Union.”

+“And where there are little flare-ups or hot spots, that can be dealt with on a school by school or a case by case basis.”

-Following academy guidelines would mean big changes for most schools.
+Following CDC and academy guidelines would mean big changes for most schools.
 Mask-wearing would be strongly encouraged for adult staff and students except the youngest.
 Desks would be distanced at least 3 feet apart; the CDC recommends 6 feet.
-Both the academy and the CDC suggest limiting adults allowed in schools, including parents, and canceling group activities like choir and assemblies.
+Both suggest limiting adults allowed in schools, including parents, and canceling group activities like choir and assemblies.
 Staggered arrival and dismissal times, outdoor classes, and keeping kids in the same classroom all day are other options.

+President Trump has threatened federal funding cuts for districts that don’t fully reopen.

+DeVos defended that stance, saying, “American investment in education is a promise to students and their families.”

-Lynn Morales, 49, teaches 8th grade English at a high-poverty public school in Bloomington, Minnesota.
-Her district is considering several options including in-person classes; a final decision is expected Aug.
+Lynn Morales, 49, teaches 8th grade English at a high-poverty public school in Bloomington, Minnesota, that is considering several options including in-person classes; a final decision is expected Aug.
 1.

 Some colleagues are considering not returning to the classroom because their children’s day care centers aren’t reopening.
 Some say they won’t come back until there’s a vaccine.